Reviews10 min read

 Who Should Look Elsewhere?

-If you need to generate original long-form content from a prompt, QuillBot isn't that tool.
+If you need to generate original long-form content from a prompt, QuillBot isn't the tool for you.
 Look at Try Writesonic, Jasper, or similar AI content generators instead.

-If you want deep style and tone coaching, Grammarly Premium (Try Grammarly) offers more sophisticated stylistic feedback, engagement scores, and tone detection than QuillBot currently does.
+If you want deep style and tone coaching, Grammarly Premium offers more sophisticated stylistic feedback, engagement scores, and tone detection than QuillBot currently does.

 If you're an agency or team, the lack of multi-seat plans or collaboration features means you'd have individuals paying separately — not ideal.